swarnamani0310/Waste_management/README.md

 Dataset

-The dataset used in this project is sourced from Kaggle: Waste Classification Data.
+The dataset used in this project is sourced from Kaggle: Waste Classification Data https://www.kaggle.com/datasets/techsash/waste-classification-data/data.
 It contains images of various types of waste categorized into two main classes:

 Organic Waste: Includes biodegradable items such as food scraps, paper, and garden waste.